Package 'nonprobsvy'

 selection

-a formula, the selection (propensity) equation.
+a formula (default NULL) for the selection (propensity) score model

 outcome